ncborcherding/scRepertoire/README.md

 #### [Pull Requests](https://github.com/ncborcherding/scRepertoire/pulls) are welcome for bug fixes, new features, or enhancements.

 ## Please Cite
-Feel free to use, edit, modify scRepertoire, but if you do, please cite the [manuscript](https://f1000research.com/articles/9-47/v1).
+We are working on submitting the scRepertoire v2 as a peer review article.
+For now, please cite scRepertoire using the doi from [Bioconductor](https://www.bioconductor.org/packages/release/bioc/html/scRepertoire.html).

+*Borcherding, N, Yang, Q, & Safina, K. (2024). scRepertoire v2: A toolkit for single-cell immune receptor profiling.
+DOI: 10.18129/B9.bioc.scRepertoire*

 If you are building your own tool based on scRepertoire, reach out, I am happy to help and make things compatible.